How to Become a Flooring Installer or Tile and Marble Setter

-Although some tile and marble setters learn their trade through an apprenticeship, most learn on the job, starting as a helper.
+Flooring installers and tile and marble setters typically need no formal educational credential.
+They learn their trade on the job, sometimes starting as a helper.
+Some learn through an apprenticeship.